grafana/integration-sample-apps/sample-apps/aerospike/README.md

 - **Ubuntu 18.04**: Aerospike 5.7.0.23 with Tools 7.1.1
 - **Ubuntu 20.04/22.04**: Aerospike 6.3.0.2 with Tools 8.3.0
 - **Ubuntu 24.04**: Aerospike 7.2.0.11 with Tools 11.2.2

+## Aerospike configuration

+The sample app configures Aerospike with two namespaces:

+- **test namespace**: Uses file-based storage with a 4GB data file located at `/opt/aerospike/data/test.data`
+- **bar namespace**: Uses in-memory storage with 4GB allocated memory

+This configuration allows you to test both storage engines and understand their performance characteristics.

 ## Validating services